zlatililova/IT-2023-24/README.md

 The whole course will conclude with *team projects* and their defence - way to prove their knowledge of the subject

 # Usefull materials
-## *HTML reference* for the main tags they might need: https://www.w3schools.com/tags/ref_byfunc.asp
+## *HTML reference* for the main tags they might need https://www.w3schools.com/tags/ref_byfunc.asp